-The Company's principal business activities comprise development, purchase and sale of own real estate, lease of own real estate, management of residential and non-residential real estate, general activities involving construction of buildings, and construction.
+The Parent's and its subsidiaries' business activities comprise development, purchase and sale of own real estate, lease of own real estate, management of residential and non-residential real estate, general activities involving construction of buildings, and construction.
 The PKD code of the principal business activity is: 7032Z, i.e. property management services.

-The higher level parent of MLP Group S.A. is CAJAMARCA HOLLAND B.V. of the Netherlands, registered address: Locatellikade 1, 1076 AZ Amsterdam.
+The parent of the Group is CAJAMARCA HOLLAND B.V. of the Netherlands, registered address: Locatellikade 1, 1076 AZ Amsterdam.

-1. General information on MLP Group S.A.
+1. General information on the Group and MLP Group S.A.

-1. 1 Shareholding structure of MLP Group S.A.
+1. 1 Structure of the Group

-As at 31 December 2021, MLP Group S.A. held directly or indirectly interests in the following entities:
+As at 31 December 2021, the Group comprised the following entities: